harshshah-codes/ai-workshop/README.md

 # Navigating Software Development in the Age of AI

-Welcome to the official repository for the "Navigating Software Development in the Age of AI" workshop, conducted by Rahul Kulkarni (DoNew) and Dr. Jayakrishnan M (IIT Madras).
+Welcome to the official repository for the "Navigating Software Development in the Age of AI" workshop, conducted by Rahul Kulkarni [DoNew](https://www.godonew.com/) and Dr. Jayakrishnan M [CODE, IIT Madras](https://code.iitm.ac.in/).

 ## About This Workshop